FTC-23511/SolversLib-Docs/features/trajectory/ramsete-controller.md

 # Ramsete Controller

-The Ramsete Controller is a trajectory tracker that is built in to FTCLib.
+The Ramsete Controller is a trajectory tracker that is built in to SolversLib.
 This tracker can be used to accurately track trajectories with correction for minor disturbances.

 Ramsete is a nonlinear time-varying feedback controller for unicycle models that drives the model to a desired pose along a two-dimensional trajectory.